fortran-lang/fprettify/README.md

 1. one or more unit tests are added which test formatting of small Fortran code snippets, covering all relevant aspects of the added features.
-2. if the changes lead to failures of existing tests, these test failures should be carefully examinated.
+2. if the changes lead to failures of existing tests, these test failures should be carefully examined.
 Only if the test failures are due to intended changes of `fprettify` defaults, or because of bug fixes, the expected test results can be updated.